hkitago/TextClipHistory/README.md

 - If you enable the extension and it doesn't function correctly, please refresh the page, or close and restart Safari, and try again.

 ## Version History

+### 1.2

+#### **macOS** - 2024-12-09

+- Improved how spaces are handled when entering text into input fields, ensuring better word separation.
+- Fixed a bug with the pinning order and improved performance.
+- Added animation effects to the pinning process for smoother interactions.
+- Updated app names in multiple languages for better localization.

 ### 1.1.1